iaretechnician/barebones-masterserver-wiki/Home.md

 I'll be at the Discord tomorrow.
 Today - I celebrate!

 **Discord server** for those who want to chat: [https://discord.gg/ZqGummZ](https://discord.gg/ZqGummZ)

----

-## ⚠️ V2.0 announcement

-I'm rewriting the framework to make it API focused, cleaner, easier to use and extend (this is a VERY short description of a very big change)

-***What about development until the V2 is released?*** If it's a new project - I'd recommend to wait until the V2, because it will take some time to learn V1.03, and by that time, there should be V2 preview available.

-If you are already using the V1.03 on existing project - you should probably keep using it, and switch to V2 when you have some free development time :)

 -----